¡Que inventen ellos!

 Unamuno in Salamanca (sculpted by Pablo Serrano).

-In this engraving of Gustave Doré, Don Quixote fights against the giants while Sancho tells him that they are windmills; a Cervantine scene interpreted repeatedly as a metaphor of the opposition between the idealism and the materialism.
+In this engraving of Gustave Doré, Don Quixote fights against the giants while Sancho advertises him that they are windmills; a Cervantine scene interpreted repeatedly as a metaphor of the opposition between the idealism and the materialism (not very in the philosophical sense as in the vulgar of both terms).

 ¡Que inventen ellos!
-(English: ¡Let them invent!) is a lapidary quote by Miguel de Unamuno whose repeated use of the phrase has produced a motif or cliché used with opposite meanings.
+(English: Let them invent!) is a lapidary quote by Miguel de Unamuno expressing disdain and even contempt for invention, science, and technology.
+It has become a shorthand for the stereotype of Spanish people being anti-scientific, or for science and technology being a "marginal reality in Spain in its organization and social context".
+The repeated use of the phrase has produced a motif or cliché, either rejected as offensive to the Spanish national character, or sometimes re-affirmed with pride.

-The motif is an example of how science is a "marginal reality in Spain in its organization and social context".
-It has become a stereotype of Spanish people being anti-scientific, sometimes rejected as offensive and sometimes claimed with pride.
-The quote is often paraphrased, in some cases in a feminist sense, revindicating the work of the women in science; Que inventen ellas (let them [women] invent).
+The quote is also paraphrased in a feminist sense, revindicating the work of women in science: ¡Que inventen ellas!
+(Let [feminine] them invent!).

 History

-The phrase became controversial with José Ortega y Gasset, who, from 1906 and at least to 1912, who wrote on the subject of "the Europeanization of Spain, or the Hispanicization of Europe".
+The phrase became controversial through the writings of José Ortega y Gasset, who between 1906 and at least 1912 discussed the issue of the "Europeanization of Spain or the Spanishization of Europe".
+In this context he gave the idea an increasingly polemical interpretation, describing what he called the "Africanist deviation of the professor and Salamancan morabite", and concluding with the accusation that "Don Miguel de Unamuno, energetic Spaniard, has failed the truth".

-Umamo considered modern European scientific orthodoxy and scientific inquisition to be at odds with "Spanish science", which he identified with mysticism and idealism.
-He wrote that it was preferable to be a religious ancient African than a scientific modern European.